 Your role as a parent in your child's early childhood development may be nerve-wracking at first.
 But just like them, your confidence will build in time.
 Just keep in mind to give them the right balance in diet, discipline and independence, and learning.

 As your child is also learning, don't be afraid to do the same.
-You could also get more tips from experts and parents just like you!
+You could also get more tips on early childhood development from experts and parents just like you!

 4 Fitness and Your 3- to 5-Year-Old (2019).
 Retrieved August 30, 2020 from https://kidshealth.org/en/parents/fitness-4-5.html?ref=search